Ways to Save on Your Electric Bill This Summer

 Connect With Us

-*Loan Amount is subject to loan approval.
+Loan Amount is subject to loan approval.
 Loan terms and availability may vary by location.
 Approval rate based on complete applications received across all Cash Store locations.
 Customers can typically expect to receive loan proceeds in less than 20 minutes; however, processing times may vary.
+Loans / Advances are provided based on approved credit.
+Each applicant for credit is evaluated for creditworthiness.

-Cottonwood Financial offers consumer credit products that are generally short-term in nature and not intended for long-term borrowing needs.
-In Texas, Cash Store is a Credit Services Organization and Credit Access Business.
-Loans are provided by a non-affiliated third-party lender.
+Cash Store offers consumer credit products that are generally short-term in nature and not intended for long-term borrowing needs.

 Customer Portal residency restrictions apply.
 Availability of funds may vary by financial institution.